Recycling symbol: Variants

-An ISO/IEC working group has researched and documented some of the variations of the recycling logo in use during 2001, and has made recommendations for adding some more of them to the Unicode standard.
+An ISO/IEC working group has researched and documented some of the variations of the recycling logo in use during 2001 and has made recommendations for adding some more of them to the Unicode standard.

-With the rapid expansion of materials converted to printer filament for 3-D printing using recyclebot technology, a large expansion of resin identification codes has been proposed.
+With the rapid expansion of materials converted to printer filament for 3D printing using recyclebot technology, a large expansion of resin identification codes has been proposed.

 Resin identification code

-In 1988, the American Society of the Plastics Industry (SPI) developed the resin identification code which is used to indicate the predominant plastic material used in the manufacture of the product or packaging.
+In 1988, the American Society of the Plastics Industry (SPI) developed the resin identification code that is used to indicate the predominant plastic material used in the manufacture of the product or packaging.
 Their purpose is to assist recyclers with sorting the collected materials, but they do not necessarily mean that the product/packaging can be recycled either through domestic curbside collection or industrial collections.
 The SPI symbols are loosely based on the Möbius loop symbol, but feature simpler bent (rather than folded over) arrows that can be embossed on plastic surfaces without loss of detail.
 The arrows are formed into a flat, two-dimensional triangle rather than the pseudo-three-dimensional triangle used in the original recycling logo.

-The different resin identification codes can be represented by Unicode icons ♳ (U+2673), ♴ (U+2674), ♵ (U+2675), ♶ (U+2676), ♷ (U+2677), ♸ (U+2678), ♹ (U+2679), and ♺ (U+267A).